Skip to main content

 Yes, if an air-ambulance bill would be financially disruptive for you.
 U.S. guidance says evacuation back to the United States can run $20,000 to $200,000, and you should not assume U.S. government payment abroad or Medicare coverage outside the U.S. Action: compare your health plan, employer plan, and card benefits for evacuation exclusions, then keep your certificate and emergency assistance number in your readiness file.

 There is no single number that works for everyone, because wording controls outcomes as much as limits.
 You need to confirm transport triggers, destination rules, and whether the assistance company must coordinate transport in advance, because some plans require advance coordination for evacuation transport benefits.
-Action: add Add current coverage range after verification to your checklist, then verify “medical necessity,” “nearest appropriate facility,” and coordination requirements in your certificate.
+Action: leave the coverage range marked "Current coverage range pending official verification" until the certificate confirms it, then verify "medical necessity," "nearest appropriate facility," and coordination requirements.

 Sometimes, but treat it as provider-specific rather than guaranteed.
 Some products allow post-departure purchase, and at least one example applies a 72-hour waiting period before full coverage starts when bought during travel.
-Action: confirm eligibility for your residence and destination pair, note Add current provider waiting-period rule after verification, and save your purchase timestamp and certificate PDF.
+Action: confirm eligibility for your residence and destination pair, keep the provider waiting-period rule marked "Current provider waiting-period rule pending official verification" until the official certificate or purchase terms verify it, and save your purchase timestamp and certificate PDF.

 Only if your plan wording includes epidemic-related covered reasons or does not exclude them.
 At least one current plan explicitly lists epidemic-related reasons tied to emergency medical care and emergency transportation, but that does not automatically carry to other plans.
 Action: search your policy for “epidemic,” “pandemic,” “emergency transportation,” and exclusions, then get written confirmation from support.